dwarvesf/playground/_memo/level-up-your-markdown-memos.md

   - guideline
 title: 'Level Up Your Markdown Memos: Avoiding Common Pitfalls'
 date: 2024-04-05
-description: null
+description: This article will show you some common mistakes people make when writing Memo posts with Markdown and how to fix them.
+Here's what we'll cover...
-authors: null
+authors:
+- annna
 menu: memo
-type: null
+type: guideline
 hide_frontmatter: false
+hide_title: false
 ---
 Markdown uses symbols and stuff to make your text look fancy.
 It's like learning a new skill, game, or design program - there will be bumps in the road before you're a pro.
 This article will show you some common mistakes people make when writing Memo posts with Markdown and how to fix them.
 Here's what we'll cover:

 ![](assets/level-up-your-markdown-memos_image0.webp)

 ## Mixed-up headings
 Headings might seem like a pain, but they actually make your writing awesome!
 Imagine your document as a house – headings are like the signs on each door, telling everyone what's inside.
 Using headings in order creates a clear structure, like a well-organized house.
 Readers can easily find the main points (like the kitchen!), understand the overall flow (living room to bedroom!), and jump straight to interesting sections (the game room!).
 Ordered headings also make your writing look sharp, keeping readers engaged.

 There are two main types of headings: